cuttlebelle/cuttlebelle/README.md

 .
 └── content
     ├── page1
-    │   ├── index.yml      # This folder includes an `index.yml` file so it will be converted into a page │   ├── partial1.md    # The partials are all in markdown format and can have any name.
+    │   ├── index.yml      # This folder includes an `index.yml` file so it will be converted into
+    │   │                  # a page in the output of cuttlebelle.
+    │   ├── partial1.md    # The partials are all in markdown format and can have any name.
-    │   └── partial2.md    # They are only converted if they are referenced inside your `index.yml` file
+    │   └── partial2.md    # You can reference partials from your index.yml or another partial.
     │
     └── shared             # A folder won’t be generated if it doesn’t have an `index.yml` file ├── component1.md  # You can use such folders to share partials between pages